agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 :::warning

 **No public function!** (only public for testing purpose) <br/>
+It is called once after the Collection is created and takes care of creating Groups defined in the Collection `config` object.
-`initGroups()` creates in the Collection `config` defined Groups if necessary and binds them to the Collection.
-It also takes care creating the `default` Group, which is like an interface to all collected data.
+In addition, it instantiates the `default` Group, which is like an interface to all collected data.

 :::